 Have you seen some of these behaviors?

-What is this going to cost?
+What is the relative cost?

-Right now we do have some higher costs because we still have to maintain our current care system while we also invest in services that will allow us to transition to this new model of family-based care in the appropriate way.
-However, the research on orphanages in Haiti as well as around the globe shows that our operating costs can decrease in the long term.
+The research on orphanages in Haiti as well as around the globe shows that our operating costs can decrease in the long term.
 In fact, switching to a family empowerment model will allow us to do more for more children.
 Lumos estimates that the annual funding towards (all) Haitian orphanages is $100 million.
 Rather than simply supporting 30,000 children, this money, if redirected, could support 770,000 children to go to school.
 The economics make strong business and social sense given the fact that a primary reason children are given to orphanages is that they might attend school!

 Another example: Georgette Mulheir, CEO of Lumos, calculates that given the 30,000 children in orphanages in Haiti and $100 million given, more than $3,300 is spent per child per year.
 The sad irony, Mulheir says is that if parents in Haiti just had an extra $200 per year to feed, clothe and educate their child, “that child would never go into an orphanage.”

-Enlightening fact: In Haiti, Lumos has found that it costs $680 to reunite a child with his or her family and provide that child with support to care for their children.203 That is comparable to the cost of one mission trip participant's week-long visit to Haiti.
+Enlightening fact: In Haiti, Lumos has found that it costs $680 to reunite a child with his or her family and provide that child with support to care for their children.
+That is comparable to the cost of one mission trip participant's week-long visit to Haiti.

 Do these families have the capacity to care for the children?
 Will the kids be safe?
 How do we know they won’t go into abusive/poor conditions?
 What if families do not want their kids back?